TBI focused on previous ‘areas of interest’ in search for Summer Wells - NewsBreak

 TBI focused on previous ‘areas of interest’ in search for Summer Wells

-HAWKINS COUNTY, TN (WJHL) — The Tennessee Bureau of Investigation (TBI) combed through thickets in Hawkins County on Monday as part of a planned, small-scale search for missing 6-year-old Summer Moon-Utah Wells.

-Summer disappeared from her Beech Creek home on June 15, 2021, marking over eight months since she was last seen.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+Summer disappeared from her Beech Creek home on June 15, 2021, marking over eight months since she was last seen.Huntsville woman pleads guilty to murdering father

 The TBI tweeted that the agency focused on “previously identified areas of interest.”
 Monday’s small-scale search acted as one of many searches conducted in an effort to bring Summer home.

-Summer’s mother, Candus Bly, spoke with our sister station WJHL during an exclusive interview late last June — marking her first on-camera plea for Summer’s safe return.McMinn County woman accused of child sex crimes arraigned in court
+Summer’s mother, Candus Bly, spoke with News Channel 11 during an exclusive interview late last June — marking her first on-camera plea for Summer’s safe return.Woman jumps from car as man leads authorities on multi-county chase

-Bly said that Summer was last seen as she helped family members plant flowers in a garden.

 “Me and my mother and [Summer] were planting flowers, and we went in after we got done washing our hands, and she got a piece of candy from grandma,” Bly said in the June 28, 2021 interview.
 “And [Summer] wanted to go back over and see her brothers, and I said, ‘OK,’ and I walked her all the way over to the porch, and I watched her walking into the kitchen where the boys were watching TV.
 I told the boys, I said, ‘Watch Summer; I’ll be back.’
 And within two minutes, I came back, and I asked the boys where their sister was, and they said, ‘She went downstairs, Mom, to play with her toys in the playroom.’
 I said, ‘OK.’
 And I yelled downstairs for her a couple times, and I didn’t get no answer, which was unusual because usually she always answers me.
 And so, I went down there to check, and she was nowhere in sight.”